kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/README.md

 # Deprecated Handlebars

 ::: warning
 Handlebars variable is deprecated and superseded by Pebble.
-These function will be removed soon and is disabled by default
+These functions will be removed soon and are disabled by default.
 :::

 Variables are specific fields for task.
-They use the power of [handlebars](https://handlebarsjs.com/guide/) with Kestra's special context system, allowing powerfull task composition.
+They use the power of [handlebars](https://handlebarsjs.com/guide/) with Kestra's special context system, allowing powerful task composition.

-Variables can use variable information registrered / existing in the execution context.
-This context are some data injected in Variables and are from different sources:
+Variables can use variable information registered/existing in the execution context.
+The context is data injected in Variables and from different sources:

 ## Functions

-Some time, you need to change the format of variables.
-For this, you can use some functions:
+Sometimes, you need to change the format of variables.
+To do this, you can use some of the following functions:

 - [String functions](./string.md)
 - [Boolean functions](./boolean.md)